volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ## Creating Netlify account

-To create an account on Netlify, go to <https://www.netlify.com/> and click the "Sign up" link at the right top of the page.
+To create an account on Netlify, go to <https://www.netlify.com/> and click the "Sign up" link at the top right of the page.

-Then choose how you want to register, provide your data, and verify your email.
+Then choose how you want to register, enter your details, and verify your email.

 You should be able to log in and see the empty dashboard: